-As we start the 2021-2022 academic year, we wish to renew our commitment to excellence in education-our department's trademark-in the belief that this is the best way that we can help you prepare to succeed in today's constantly changing and competitive world.
-Our commitment is especially important at this point in history.
-The experience of the past 18 months has revealed the vulnerability of our societies and the everpressing need to educate citizens with transferable skills that can ensure life-long learning, adaptability and creative will.
-Our programmes and courses will certainly help you to develop valuable transferable skills, while you participate in stimulating discussions about the past and its ties to your present and future.
+As we start the 2022-2023 academic year, we are pleased to renew our commitment to excellence in education - which has been this department's trademark from its foundation - in the belief that teaching you how to analyse societies as they faced broad changes remains the best way that we can help you prepare to succeed in a constantly changing and competitive world.
+This commitment appears especially important at our current historical juncture.
+If nothing else, the experiences of the past two and a half years have revealed many societies' vulnerabilities, along with highlighting the need to equip citizens with transferable skills that can sustain a career-long adaptability.
+Our programmes and courses will certainly help you to develop an array of transferable skills, including the ability to articulate your arguments, while you participate in stimulating discussions about the past and its ties to your present and future.